spyroot/dpdk-pktgen-k8s-cycling-bench/pkt_generation/README.md

 - Ensures correct pod-node placement (same or different node).
 - Checks for already completed tests and skips them.
 - Backs up existing results.
-- Runs the test for each matched TX/RX pod pair using a selected Lua profile.
+- Run the test for each matched TX/RX pod pair using a selected Lua profile.

 #### ✨ Key Features